 Over the years, the facility has been completely updated, including a major renovation finished in 2009.
 Through a capital campaign including state, federal, and private funding, over $500,000 was raised to expand the building, make it energy efficient and accessible for guests with disabilities.
 Using local contractors, the building was given a new roof, heating and ventilation system, sprinklers, and solar panels mounted on the building.

-PRESENT: In recent years, Good Samaritan Haven has welcomed a new leadership team including a new Board Chair – Pastor Kim Kie; Shelter Manager – Judi Joy; and Executive Director – Brooke Jenkins.
-Under their leadership, the organization is working to strengthen existing programs and services, to provide compassionate care, and to become more data driven.
+PRESENT: In recent years, Good Samaritan Haven has welcomed a new leadership team including a new Board Chair, Pastor Kim Kie; Executive Director, Brooke Jenkins; and Shelter Manager, Judi Joy.
+Under their leadership, the organization is working to strengthen existing programs and services.
 The organization also recently hired two full-time Case Coordinators to support its guests and help them move more quickly into stable housing.